FarmData2/FD2-School-Materials/01-Introduction/01-Intro-Class-Notes.md

   - Create a feature branch.
   - Switch to the feature branch.
   - Make your edits.
+    - Make a new `demo.md` file in the root director for demo.
-    - Make some valid changes to `README.md` for the demo.
+    - Make some valid changes to `demo.md` for the demo.
+      - Add a header, add a line of text.
     - Demo some VSCodium (VSCode) things:
+      - Ctrl+S -> Save
+        - Saving code changes is what keeps the DevEnv active.
+        - If you do not make any changes in 15 minutes it will time out.
+        - Changes will autosave after 30 seconds.
       - Alt + z or Option + z -> to toggle word wrap in VSCode.
       - Demo Shift + ctrl + I -> to auto format code
       - Demo spelling correction.
-      - Saving code changes is what keeps the DevEnv active.
-        - If you do not make any changes in 15 minutes it will time out.
-        - Changes will autosave after 30 seconds.

 - Demo a successful commit
   - Stage the changes.